 4) Research, Advocacy and Communications: focusing on gender issues in HK affecting women and girls.
 Campaign examples include She Objects with an award-winning documentary challenging consumers and content creators on reflecting media’s portrayal of female and gender issues, and most recently #MakePeopleCount campaign was launched to raise awareness of sexual violence in HK and call for urgent changes to legislation, employment policies and the education curriculum.
 TWF also have completed a number of researches, including one called Girls and STEM Education in Hong Kong that strives to explore factors affecting girls’ choices on STEM subjects and offering suggestions in gender balancing.

-EMpower’s 1st grant to The Women’s Foundation Limited (TWF) will enable TWF to run and strengthen their Girls Go Tech (GGT) program for 700 girls and young women 14 to 18 years old.
-The GGT program consists of: 1) Self-directed online courses on STEM related topics (e.g. 3D modelling, Coding) offered on an online platform where more than 30 courses are currently available.
+EMpower’s 1st grant to The Women’s Foundation Limited (TWF) will enable TWF to run and strengthen their Girls Go Tech (GGT) programme for 700 girls and young women 14 to 18 years old.
+The GGT programme consists of: 1) Self-directed online courses on STEM related topics (e.g. 3D modelling, Coding) offered on an online platform where more than 30 courses are currently available.
 Girls choose courses of their interest and complete them at their own pace.
 2) Real-life activities related to STEM/tech such as company visits, a hackathon and STEM-related career guidance sessions (e.g. workshops on CV development and interview skills, meeting with female leaders and role models).
-3) Online tutoring/tutor support activities, a pilot in the frame of the GGT program solely funded by EMpower: Girls can access for the first time online, personalised, and individual support through email as well as tutor workshops directly related to course topics.
+3) Online tutoring/tutor support activities, a pilot in the frame of the GGT programme solely funded by EMpower: Girls can access for the first time online, personalized, and individual support through email as well as tutor workshops directly related to course topics.
 EMpower’s catalytic funding for this pilot component will allow TWF to explore best-fit tutoring and monitor impact to offer the most effective ways of supporting girl participants in the future.